sampsyo/cs6120/content/blog/2019-12-18-novm/index.md

 exceed L1 and L2 CPU cache sizes.
 We tried to confirm these intuitions using performance counters but found that L1 cache miss rates were very close across all configurations and LLC (last level cache) miss rates varied wildly even across executions of the same configuration.
+Likely this was caused by interference with processes running on other cores or the OS itself.

 However, using other performance counters we did notice that both the original and modified Blackscholes programs had very similar IPC (instruction per cycle)